mezis/mezis.github.com/_posts/2012-06-10-dont-pick-your-battles.md

 The colleague was quoting Dalio in "Principles": "Don’t pick your battles.
 Fight them all."
 (as a side note, the colleague I'm mentioning is Greek--there's a lot of irony at pley here).

+ref. to Ars technica article and Stack Overflow discussion